Marketing mix: Emergence and growth

 The origins of the 4 Ps can be traced to the late 1940s.
-The first known mention of a mix has been attributed to a Professor of Marketing at Harvard University, Prof. James Culliton.
-In 1948, Culliton published an article entitled, The Management of Marketing Costs in which Culliton describes marketers as 'mixers of ingredients'.
-Some years later, Culliton's colleague, Professor Neil Borden, published a retrospective article detailing the early history of the marketing mix in which he claims that he was inspired by Culliton's idea of 'mixers', and credits himself with popularising the concept of the 'marketing mix'.
-According to Borden's account, he used the term, 'marketing mix' consistently from the late 1940s.
-For instance, he is known to have used the term 'marketing mix' in his presidential address given to the American Marketing Association in 1953.
+The first known mention of a mix has been attributed to a Professor of Marketing at Harvard University, James Culliton.
+In 1948, Culliton published an article entitled, The Management of Marketing Costs in which Culliton describes marketers as "mixers of ingredients".
+Years later, Culliton's colleague, Professor Neil Borden, published a retrospective article detailing the early history of the marketing mix in which he claims that he was inspired by Culliton's idea of "mixers", and credits himself with popularising the concept of the "marketing mix".
+According to Borden's account, he used the term, "marketing mix" consistently from the late 1940s.
+For instance, he is known to have used the term "marketing mix" in his presidential address given to the American Marketing Association (AMA) in 1953.

+Although the idea of marketers as "mixers of ingredients" caught on, marketers could not reach any real consensus about what elements should be included in the mix until the 1960s.
+Early schemas to define mix include: